Apply and Prepare

 Hamline’s approval does not mean you are going on the program, so don’t buy your plane ticket just yet!

 The GEC will send you information on if you need to apply to the program directly.
 Please note this means there might be another round of deadlines and steps that you must follow.

 The following items are a general list of things you may want to look into before you depart.
 There is no requirement to complete this checklist, but we highly recommend looking into them.

 Complete your pre-travel checklist

-- Start the Hamline application by clicking the “Apply Now” button on Hamline’s program search page and make sure to watch those deadlines!
+- Start the Hamline application by clicking the “Apply Now” button on Hamline’s program study away search page and make sure to watch those deadlines!